molinan2/lame-mp/README.md

 node index.js
 ```

-Newly encoded Mp3 files will be stored next to their source files, in the same folder.
-Source files will remain untouched.
+Newly encoded Mp3 files will be stored next to their source files, within the same folder.
+Source files/folders will remain untouched.